cdev-framework/cdev-website/content/docs/tutorials/slackbot.md

 ## Give our Bot Permissions

-Now that we have created the App, we are going to give a set of Oauth Permissions to our Bot.
-This will allow our Bot to make calls to the Slack Api to do things like post messages.
+Now that we have created the App, we are going to give our Bot a set of OAuth Permissions.
+This will allow our Bot to make calls to the Slack API to do things like post messages.
 Navigate to the `OAuth & Permissions` page via the side bar, then scroll down to the `Scopes` section.
 For this tutorial, we are going to add the `chat:write` OAuth Permissions.
+Open the dropdown to the right of `Bot Token Scopes`.
+Then, select `Add an OAuth Scope` to add permissions.
+Next, scrolldown and select `chat:write`.

 {{<tutorial_image>}}
 /images/slack_tutorial/add_chat_privaleges.png
 {{</tutorial_image>}}
 {{<break 1>}}

-You should be able to now install the App to your Workspace by scrolling back up to the top of the `OAuth & Permissions` page.
+You should be able to now install the App to your Workspace by scrolling back up to the top of the `OAuth & Permissions` page and select `Install to Workspace`.
+You will be prompted to give your app permission to access your Slack workspace.
 {{<tutorial_image>}}
 /images/slack_tutorial/install_to_workspace.png
 {{</tutorial_image>}}